arangodb/arangojs/CONTRIBUTING.md

 TEST_ARANGODB_URL=http://myserver.local:8530 yarn test
 ```

+To run tests against a cluster, you can use multiple comma-separated URLs or
+append a comma to the URL.
+The tests will automatically attempt to acquire a
+host list and use round robin load balancing.

 For development arangojs tracks the development build of ArangoDB.
 This means
 tests may reflect behavior that does not match any existing public release of
 ArangoDB.